Rahul Sood’s Irreverent Labs unveils MechaFight Club NFT game

 The mechabots play-to-earn by fighting for human audiences; owners can spend those rewards in game or withdraw them to decentralized exchanges.
 In addition, top-performing mechabots earn tournament prizes funded by nearly every purchase in MFC.

-There will be more than combat, including gamified breeding.
+In addition to combat, MechaFightClub will include gamified breeding.
 Benefitting from play-to-earn mechanics, MFC players will be able to breed their bots with those owned by other players.

 Mechabots’ forms, colors and rare mutations are set in a breeding process modeled after real biological and evolutionary principles.
 Every mechabot NFT has a digital provenance card filled with statistics, rarity and ownership information.